Epaltechs/Epaltechs.github.io/README.md

 # Emmanuel's Web Conference Pages
 ​
-Building my first Microverse Capstone Project with the frameworks and tools available on the web.
-Also using mordern and world-class methodologies to replicate a web design project.
+My first Microverse Capstone Project built with the frameworks and tools available on the web.
+It is a web conference project where I use modern and world-class methodologies to replicate a web design project.

 ![](screenshot.png)
 ## Built With